 Types of Surface Grinders

-According to the different structures and grinding wheel configurations, surface grinding machines can be categorized into horizontal spindle (peripheral) and vertical spindle (wheel-face) types.
-There are also single and double-disc surface grinding machines.
+According to the spindle orientation, surface grinding machines can be categorized into horizontal spindle (peripheral) and vertical spindle (wheel-face) types.

 Main Parts of Surface Grinding Machines